ros2/design/articles/101_build_tool.md

 | catkin_tools                                |              |      x     |
 | ament_tools                                 |              |      x     |

-The following describes the essential functional requirements for a build tool, and further functional and non-functional requirements that are to be decided.
-For example, in order for a CMake project to discover a dependency using the CMake function `find_package`, the CMake module (e.g. `FindFoo.cmake`) or the CMake config file (e.g. `FooConfig.cmake`) for that dependency must either be in a prefix that CMake searches implicitly (e.g. `/usr`) or the location must be provided through the environment variable `CMAKE_PREFIX_PATH` / `CMAKE_MODULE_PATH`.

-In addition to building a package on top of another package (using `find_package` in the case of CMake), you may need to adjust the environment in order to run an executable from a package.
-For example, when a package installs a shared library in a non-default location then the environment variable `LD_LIBRARY_PATH` (or `PATH` on Windows) needs to be extended to include the containing folder before trying to run executables that load that library at runtime.

-The functionality to setup these environment variables can be provided by either the build tool or the build system.
-In the latter case the build tool only needs to know how the build system exposes the environment setup in order to reuse it.

-### Development Environment Setup

-Invoking a buildsystem for a package implies also setting up environment variables before the process.
-Examples are the `CMAKE_PREFIX_PATH` and the `LD_LIBRARY_PATH`.
-For consistency of the build result, those variables should be restricted, allowing the build to only access declared dependencies.

-For various reasons, it is beneficial to also allow developers to easily manually invoke the buildsystem for one package.
-This requires the buildsystem to provide the environment setup by itself.

-### Subtask invocation

-Build systems define various tasks, such as testing, compiling, generating documentation, installing.
-A build tool must provide it's own abstract set of tasks to be mapped to the tasks of different build systems.

-### Isolated installation

-For the ROS ecosystem it is important that packages can be installed to any target location in a filesystem.

-After a package has been built and installed to a target location, the environment might need to be extended to use the package.

-### Convenience features

-* Build Parallelity
-* Invocation from various locations, roscd
-* Workspace chaining
-* rosbuild compatibility (ROS_PACKAGE_PATH)
-* support cross-compilation capabilities of build systems

 ## Existing Build Systems

 In the following the build systems being used in the ROS ecosystem are briefly described.